risingwavelabs/risingwave-docs-legacy/docs/sql/create-source/create-source-kafka-redpanda.md

  The implementation of SASL/OAUTHBEARER in RisingWave validates only [unsecured client side tokens](https://docs.confluent.io/platform/current/kafka/authentication_sasl/authentication_sasl_oauth.html#unsecured-client-side-token-creation-options-for-sasl-oauthbearer), and does not support OpenID Connect (OIDC) authentication.
 Therefore, it should not be used in production environments.

-For the same reason, you only need to specify one OAUTHBEARER parameter: `properties.sasl.oautberer.config`.

 :::

 |Parameter| Notes|